holoplot/kubelish/README.md

 - `kubelish add <k8s-service>` - Adds annotations to a service to expose it as an mDNS service and dumps the YAML to stdout
 - `kubelish remove <k8s-service>` - Removes annotations from a service and dumps the YAML to stdout

-A systemd service file is [kubelish.service](provided).
+A systemd service file is [provided](kubelish.service).
 Make sure you edit the file to set the correct path to the binary and the kubeconfig file.

 ### Global flags